 Students are urged to declare their program of study (major) as early as possible in their academic career.
 Those who are undecided should visit with an Academic Advisor prior to the end of their first year of enrollment.
-A program of study may be declared or changed through WebAdvisor on the TCC website.
+A program of study may be declared or changed through WebAdvisor on the TCC website at www.tccd.edu.